ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### width
-Controls the default width of added videos
+Controls the default width of added videos.

 Default: `640`